 A combination of vinegar and hydrogen peroxide will produce peracetic acid.

-Peracetic acid is highly corrosive and although its toxicity is relatively low, it can still cause irritation to the skin, eyes, and nasal membrane.
+Peracetic acid is highly corrosive, and although its toxicity is relatively low, it can still irritate the skin, eyes, and nasal membrane.

 So there we have it, My ultimate list of 15 things that you should never clean with vinegar, plus a bonus item to keep you safe.

 I hope this list was useful to you and helps to keep you, your family, and your products safe and well.